Internet Archive Awarded Grant Money to Digitize San Francisco Public Library’s San Francisco Redevelopment Agency Records (1947 –2009)

 Community Webs, a program of Archive-It and the Internet Archive, was launched in 2017.
 Its mission is to advance the capacity for public libraries and other cultural heritage organizations to build archives of web-published primary sources documenting local history and underrepresented voices.
 The program achieves this mission by providing resources for professional training, technology services, networking, and in support of scholarly research use.

-San Francisco Public Library is dedicated to free and equal access to information, knowledge, independent learning and the joys of reading for our diverse community.
+San Francisco Public Library connects our diverse communities to learning, opportunities and each other.
 The library system is made up of 27 neighborhood branches, the San Francisco Main Library and four bookmobiles.

 Mayo 20, 2024